ragunath87/SCSS-TextStyling-Processor/README.md

 Gone are the days of tediously crafting text styles line by line.
 Simply include our mixin, select your desired size, and pick from a range of harmonious colors.
 Watch your text come to life with a unified and professional appearance across your web applications.

 Embrace the future of streamlined text styling.
 Give SCSS-TextStyling-Processor a try and experience a time-saving solution that empowers you to focus on what truly matters – designing remarkable user experiences.
 Elevate your projects with SCSS-TextStyling-Processor today.

+Ways to Use,

+1. Modify your colors inside "_textColors.scss" and create your own key and values.

+2. import the partial "./partials/_textProcessor.scss" inside your master SCSS stylesheet, after no worries processor will generate the code for you.

+3. @include fontSizeGenerator("YourClassName", "fontSizes","needed to", "Generate" );